angelromarco04/MyNotes/Programming/Rust/files/03-2_DataTypes.md

 - There are two main types: scalar and compound.

 ## Scalar
-Are tipes that represent a single value
+Are tupes that represent a single value

 ### Integer
 |Length   | Signed | Unsigned |